 Application-based opportunity for students to showcase their research and creative projects on interdisciplinary panels or through posters.

 Deadline: October 5, 2018Contact: Jennifer RiegleWebsite: bit.ly/LangHonorSymposium

 Deadline: Rolling deadlines.
 Applications are due by 5:00 p.m. for each deadline.

-Students receiving federal Pell Grants are given priority consideration.Amount: A number of awards up to $5,000 are made every fall and spring semester and every winter and summer break.
-Funds are limited and are distributed competitively according to the college's judgment of the educational quality and budget of a student's proposal and his or her financial need and academic standing.Endorsement: A faculty, staff, or advisor reference is strongly recommended, but not required.
+Students receiving federal Pell Grants are given priority consideration.Amount: A number of awards of up to $5,000 are made every fall and spring semester and every winter and summer break.
+Funds are limited and are distributed competitively according to the college's judgment of the educational quality and budget of a student's proposal and his or her financial need and academic standing.Endorsement: A faculty, staff, or advisor reference is strongly recommended but not required.
 Application Components: Personal statement, financial statement, résumé, current academic transcript and financial aid award (printed from MyNewSchool), recommendation

 Eugene Lang Opportunity Awards make it easier for students with financial need and academic merit to participate in the many co-curricular programs and initiatives available at Lang.
 A number of awards up to $5,000 are made every fall and spring semester and every winter and summer break.
 There are two distinct categories of Opportunity Awards:

 Deadline: October 1, 2018 (Spring Ambassadors); March 1, 2019 (Summer/Fall Ambassadors)Webpage and Application Form: bit.ly/lang-globalFocus: Civic engagement, global learning, mentoringEligibility Criteria: Current full-time Eugene Lang College studentsAmount: Awards up to $5,000 for a Lang study abroad program